 Choosing to participate in a clinical trial is an important personal decision.
 It is often helpful to talk to a physician, family members, or friends about deciding to join a trial.
 After identifying some trial options, the next step is to contact the study research staff and ask questions about specific trials.

-Learn more about the current clinical trials being conducted at each of our facilities:
+Learn more about the clinical trials being conducted at our facilities:

 Meridian Health is proud to offer a brand new, state-of-the-art Clinical Research Center at Jersey Shore University Medical Center in order to better serve our clinical trial participants.

 A clinical trial (also clinical research) is a research study in human volunteers to answer specific health questions which can help determine if a medication or a treatment regimen is safe and effective for treating a specific condition or disease.
 Clinical trials compare the effectiveness of the study medication or treatment against standard, accepted treatment or against a placebo, if no standard treatment exists.

 What to expect if admitted to a trial

 If you are accepted and consent to participate in a clinical trial, you will be given a structured program to follow.
 You may have a schedule of tests, doctors' appointments, and treatments.
 You may also be asked to keep a diary of your experience during this time.
 It is important to carefully follow directions.

 Doctors, nurses, social workers, and other health professionals may be part of your treatment team.
 Your treatment team may continue to check on you after your trial is over.

 Participants in clinical trials can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.

 If you have more questions or want to find other trials visit ClinicalTrials.gov which provides regularly updated information about federally and privately supported clinical research in human volunteers.
 ClinicalTrials.gov gives you information about a trial's purpose, who may participate, locations, and phone numbers for more details.